Skip to content

 Thus,

-• In most cases using the high-level function is enough, e.g.,
+• In most cases, use the high-level function:

 julia> using WannierIO